 - 1. The Secretary of the Board of Directors need not be a Director. - 2.
 The Secretary of the Board of Directors will exercise the duties entrusted to such position by corporate laws, the Company By-laws and these Regulations. - 3.
-In particular, he will ensure that the Board's actions: - Follow the letter and spirit of laws and regulations, including those approved by regulatory authorities; - Conform to the Company's By-laws and the Regulations applicable to the General Meeting and Board and any others applied by the Company; - Take into account any recommendations on good governance that are accepted by the Company. - 4.
-A practising lawyer of renowned prestige will be appointed Secretary of the Board of Directors. - 5.
-A Vice Secretary may be appointed to replace and assist the Secretary of the Board of Directors. - 6.
-In order to safeguard the Secretary's independence, impartiality and professionalism, his appointment and removal will be notified by the Corporate Governance Committee and approved by the plenary meeting of the Board.
+In particular, he will ensure that the Board's actions: - Follow the letter and spirit of laws and regulations, including those approved by regulatory authorities; - Conform to the Company's By-laws and the Regulations applicable to the General Meeting and Board and any others applied by the Company; - Take into account any recommendations on good governance that are accepted by the Company. - A practising lawyer of renowned prestige will be appointed Secretary of the Board of Directors. - 5.
+A Vice Secretary may be appointed to replace and assist the Secretary of the Board of Directors.

+6. In order to safeguard the Secretary's independence, impartiality and professionalism, and where appropriate his appointments and removals will be notified by the Appointments, Remuneration and Corporate Governance Committee and approved by the plenary meeting of the Board.